20 weeks pregnant

 You are now halfway through your pregnancy, and by week 20 your baby will have grown to roughly 16cm from head to bottom and will weigh around 300g (10½ oz).
 Their heartbeat is now strong and can be detected easily.

 Baby girls will be developing a uterus, and their ovaries will contain primitive eggs, and the testes of baby boys will now be descending.
-If you’re about to have your 20-week anomaly scan, your sonographer may be able to work out the sex of your baby, although your hospital may have a policy not to reveal this information.
+If you’re about to have your 20-week anomaly scan, your sonographer may be able to work out the sex of your baby.

 Although the increase in your baby’s nerve cells is beginning to slow down, more complex connections are starting to form.
 In fact, your baby’s nervous and muscular systems have now developed enough to allow your baby to enjoy a satisfying stretch.